minhquan23102000/personal-prompts/generators/v2_rules-workflow-generator.md

 ## Constraints
 *   **USE NATURAL LANGUAGE ONLY:** Do not use any rigid, code-like syntax.
 The entire output should be in professional, clear prose.
 *   **STRUCTURE WITH MARKDOWN:** Use lists and headers to create a clear, organized structure.
-Use bolding for keywords to aid interpretation.
+But use simple formatting for token cost efficiency.
 *   **FOCUS ON INTENT, NOT TOOLS:** Never specify a function or tool name.

 ## Output